mfernandagf/fieloprp/doc/UC-PRP-0001-Create an Invoice Item.md

    5. End of flow

 ##### 20. The administrator tries to edit all the fields Quantity, Unit Price and Total Price with zero or null (step 7 of the basic flow)
+   1. The system verifies that the status of the related Invoice is Pending
-   1. The system verifies that the Quantity, Unit Price and Total Price fields are updated with 0 (zero) or are left blank
+   2. The system verifies that the Quantity, Unit Price and Total Price fields are updated with 0 (zero) or are left blank
-   2. The system displays an error message
+   3. The system displays an error message
-   3. End of flow
+   4. End of flow

 ##### 21. The received Unit Price value is invalid (step 4 of the basic flow)
+   1. The system verifies that the status of the related Invoice is Pending
-   1. The system verifies that the Unit Price field is filled with a negative value
+   2. The system verifies that the Unit Price field is filled with a negative value
-   2. The system displays an error message
+   3. The system displays an error message
-   3. End of flow
+   4. End of flow

 ##### 22. The administrator tries to edit the Unit Price field with an invalid value (step 7 of the basic flow)
+   1. The system verifies that the status of the related Invoice is Pending
-   1. The system verifies that the Unit Price field is updated with a negative value
+   2. The system verifies that the Unit Price field is updated with a negative value
-   2. The system displays an error message
+   3. The system displays an error message
-   3. End of flow
+   4. End of flow

 ##### 23. The administrator tries to edit the Invoice Item with invalid values for Quantity and Total Price (step 7 of the basic flow)
+   1. The system verifies that the status of the related Invoice is Pending
-   1. The system verifies that both Quantity and Total Price fields are updated with 0 (zero) or are left blank
+   2. The system verifies that both Quantity and Total Price fields are updated with 0 (zero) or are left blank
-   2. The system displays an error message
-   3. End of flow

-##### 24. The administrator tries to edit the Invoice Item with invalid values for Unit Price and a valid value for Total Price (step 7 of the basic flow)
-   1. The system verifies that the Unit Price field is updated with 0 (zero) or is left blank
-   2. The system verifies that Total Price waas updated with a valid value
    3. The system displays an error message
    4. End of flow

+##### 24. The administrator tries to edit the Invoice Item with invalid values for Unit Price and a valid value for Total Price (step 7 of the basic flow)
+   1. The system verifies that the status of the related Invoice is Pending
+   2. The system verifies that the Unit Price field is updated with 0 (zero) or is left blank
+   3. The system verifies that Total Price waas updated with a valid value
+   4. The system displays an error message
+   5. End of flow

+##### 25. The administrator edits the Total Price field when Quantity and Unit Price fields are not zero (step 7 of the basic flow)
+   1. The system verifies that the status of the related Invoice is Pending
+   2. The administrator edits the Total Price field
+   3. The system verifies that Quantity and Unit Price fields are filled with values different from 0 (zero)
+   4. The system maintains in the Total Price field its previous value
+   6. End of flow